 Professional liability insurance covers the cost of lawsuits related to the quality of your work, including legal fees and settlements.

-It covers the following types of client claims for many Michigan businesses:
+It helps pay for the following types of client claims for many Michigan businesses:

 Michigan law does not require small business owners to have a professional liability insurance policy.
 However, you might need this coverage to sign a contract or to get a license in your field.